 Lemon juice mixed with baking soda can also replace baking powder.
 Mix 1/2 teaspoon lemon juice with 1/4 teaspoon baking soda for every 1 teaspoon of baking powder the recipe calls for and use immediately.

 Thoroughly mix together a couple of teaspoons of molasses and a cup of white sugar to “make” brown sugar.
 After I posted this tip on Instagram a while ago, several people from Europe told me that brown sugar is rare there so they also “make” theirs.
+(If you feel like making this in advance, just sub in granulated sugar and a bit of molasses into your recipe that calls for brown sugar.)

 I also made the superfine sugar in the jar below on the left.
 It’s very much like powdered sugar and passes the homemade whipped cream test.
 I ground granulated sugar up in a coffee mill to make that.
 It contains little black flecks of a dehydrated vanilla bean that I added to the grinder.